Scottish Terrier Lifespan

 The Scottish Terrier has an average lifespan of 12 yrs.
 Smaller breeds generally live longer, and well-cared-for Scottish Terriers often exceed average lifespan expectations.

-With a typical weight of 18-22 lbs and lifespan of 12 yrs, the Scottish Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 18-22 lbs and lifespan of 12 yrs, the Scottish Terrier benefits from care tailored to its physical and behavioral profile.
 Few breeds combine steady enthusiasm with the Scottish Terrier's distinctive character quite so effectively.

 Factors Affecting Longevity